kdandy1/Cocai/README.md

 <img width="200" alt="image" src="https://github.com/user-attachments/assets/80642eb4-95f2-46e2-b918-7832a462ce83">

-In the dialogue above, I've asked our AI Keeper to generate a character for me.
+**What just happened?** In the dialogue above, I've asked our AI Keeper to generate a character for me.
 Failing to satisfy the input requirements of the character creation tool, Cocai corrected itself in the next attempt and successfully got a 23-year-old Mr. Don Joe from the tool:

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/52ea545d-4f7d-4b2d-b26a-2765678cd8c1">